Find Results and Statistics

 The total number of votes is listed under the VOTES column on the far left.
 The second VOTES column breaks down the number of in person and mail voters.
-In person is represented as INP and OTHER includes the number of voters casting mail or fax ballots.
+In person is represented as INP and ABS includes the number of voters casting mail ballots.

-The HCP header lists those persons requesting assistance in voting (represented by column labeled H - handicapped and I - illiterate).
+The ASST header lists those persons requesting assistance in voting (represented by column labeled D - Disabled and I - illiterate).

-Civilian and Military represents then number of voters exercising their rights to vote under UOCAVA - Uniformed and Overseas Citizens Absentee Voting Act.
+UOCAVA (Uniformed and Overseas Citizens Absentee Voting Act) represents the number of voters exercising their right to vote who are military and overseas civilians.
 The IN column represents voters residing in the USA and OUT represents voters residing outside of the country.

 Post Election Turnout Statistics